Campaign

 Invalid parameter values

-Ensure that values are transmitted correctly URL-encoded.
+Ensure that values are passed correctly URL-encoded.

 Differences to the Conversion Pixel